 Clos Vougeot, the first enclosed Burgundian vineyard built by Cistercians in 1336, is still producing wine today.
 In the 14th and 15th centuries, the territory was governed by the Dukes of Burgundy.
 Due to the popularity of Pinot Noir wine, Duke Phillipe forbade the cultivation of Gamay grapes in 1395.
 Later on, he also prohibited the use of manure fertilizer, which enhanced grape yield but diluted the flavors.
 Burgundy was incorporated into France, which was still a monarchy, in the late 15th century.
 Following the French Revolution, the church’s property was seized and sold at auction to private individuals.
 Code Napoleon caused the country to be partitioned several times over different generations.
 Numerous owners of a château with only a few rows between them are not unusual today.

-What are the Sub-regions of Burgundy?
+What are the Sub-regions to Explore on a Wine Tour of Burgundy?

 Chablis, the Côte d’Or, the Côte Chalonnaise, and the Mâconnais are the four sub-regions that makeup Burgundy.